cloudyspells/PSElectricityMaps/docs/Get-ElectricityMapsForAzureRegion.md

 ```

 ## DESCRIPTION
-Retrieves the CO2 Signal value for the specified Azure Region.
+Retrieves the ElectricityMaps value for the specified Azure Region.

 ## EXAMPLES